nexus-hash/appointyGoTask/README.md

 ### Details About the Endpoints

-- [ POST ] /users: To create a new user   {Implemented and Available}
+- [ POST ] /users: To create a new user
 <br></br>
 Checks if the user already exists in the database.
 If the user does not exist, creates a new user.